teramako/AWX.psm/docs/cmdlets/Get-ExecutionEnvironment.md

 # Get-ExecutionEnvironment

 ## SYNOPSIS
-Retrieve ExecutionEnvironments by the ID.
+Retrieve ExecutionEnvironments by the ID(s).

 ## SYNTAX